Basmalamoustafa/ecommerce-system/README.md

 ### Product Types
 - `Product`: Basic product with name, price, quantity
-- `ExpirableProduct`: Products with expiration dates (e.g., Cheese, Biscuits)
+- `ExpirableProduct`: Products with expiration dates (Cheese, Biscuits)
-- `ShippableProduct`: Products that require shipping and have a weight (e.g., TV)
+- `ShippableProduct`: Products that require shipping and have a weight (TV)
 - `ExpirableShippableProduct`: Combines both expiration and shipping features

 ### Cart and Checkout